Skip to content

 Summary

-Windows 11 Narrator’s advanced details give you more complete descriptions of what’s on your screen, like buttons and tips.
-You can easily turn this setting on or off to get the level of detail you prefer for a better computer experience.
+Windows 11 Narrator’s advanced details offer more complete descriptions of items on your screen, like buttons and helpful tips.
+This helps you understand your computer better.
+You can turn these advanced details on or off in Settings to get the exact level of information you want, making your computer experience more comfortable.

 If you prefer a simpler readout, you can turn advanced details off.